Mjz86/c_colon/README.md

 - stateless:
 a function f is stateless if any definition of an object of static or thread storage duration in f or in a function that is called by f is const+stable but not volatile qualified.
 - independent:
-a function f is independent if for any object x that is observed by a call to f through an lvalue that is not based on a parameter of the call, all accesses to x in all calls to f d

-uring the same program execution observe the same value; otherwise if the access is based on a pointer parameter, there shall be a unique such pointer parameter p such that any access to x shall be to an lvalue that is based on p.

-an object x is observed by a function call if both synchronize, if x is not local to the call, if x has a lifetime that starts before the function call, and if an access of x is sequenced during the call; the last value of x, if any, that is stored before the call is said to be the value of x that is observed by the call.
+a function f is independent if for any object x that is observed by a call to f through an lvalue that is not based on a parameter of the call, all accesses to x in all calls to f during the same program execution observe the same value; otherwise if the access is based on a pointer parameter, there shall be a unique such pointer parameter p such that any access to x shall be to an lvalue that is based on p. an object x is observed by a function call if both synchronize, if x is not local to the call, if x has a lifetime that starts before the function call, and if an access of x is sequenced during the call; the last value of x, if any, that is stored before the call is said to be the value of x that is observed by the call.

 - unsequenced:
 indicates that a function is effectless, idempotent, stateless, and independent.
 - reproducible :
 indicates that a function is effectless and idempotent.

+- mostly_functional:
+ a function f is mostly_functional if The    returned or outputed value ( via inout or out)  by a call to f depends exclusively on, The values of its direct function arguments,The values of any non-volatile global, static, or thread-local memory observed at the time of the call, The values of any memory locations pointed to by its arguments (provided those locations are not volatile). f performs no write operations to any memory location visible outside its own activation record, including, global, static, or thread-local objects, Memory pointed to by its arguments (even if the arguments are non-const pointers), but excluding out and inout argument's value. and f performs no write accesses to volatile-qualified objects. and f is reproducible.
+( basically gnu::pure)

+- purely_functional:
+ a function f is purelyfunctional if The  returned or outputed value ( via inout or out) by a call to f depends exclusively on The values of its direct function arguments , and   The values of any non-volatile stable constant  global or static objects observed and   f performs no read operations from non-volatile global, static, or thread-local memory that is mutable and f performs no write operations to any memory location visible outside its own activation record, including Global, static, or thread-local objects and Memory pointed to by its arguments ,even if the arguments are non-const pointers, only the inout and out arguments are modifiable reference like arguments. and f and its callees performs no accesses to volatile-qualified objects. and f is unsequenced.
+ ( basically gnu::const)

+* these qualifiers have restrictions, for example a stateless function can only call other stateless functions a stateless function can only call other stateless functions in safe code, and cannot modify `thread_local` or `static` variables, many  of these qualified functions can only call functions that have these qualities.

 - noexcept/throws:
 noexcept means the behaviour is undefined if the function returns to the caller using the catching return register.